On 10 May 2016, The Emperor's Bridge Campaign's newsletter included a version of the following President's Letter from Campaign president John Lumea.

 This would have been counterproductive.

-So, for the last couple of years, we've been relatively quiet on the bridge-naming front.
+So, for our first couple of years, we were relatively quiet on the bridge-naming front.

 Now is the right time to re-engage.